bartbutenaers/node-red-contrib-ui-svg/README.md

    "action": "start"
 }
 ```
-Note that you need to specify in the *"Animations"* tabsheet which animations will be triggered via input messages:
+Note that you need to specify in the *"Animations"* tab sheet which animations will be triggered via input messages:

 ![Msg trigger](https://user-images.githubusercontent.com/14224149/86404975-d6aab880-bcb0-11ea-8cd2-68732df69862.png)